stefanjudis/web-vitals-element/README.md

 ## Contributing

-I'd love to see more themes for the web vitals element box.
-If you're interested in contributing some fancy looks, please [open an issue](https://github.com/stefanjudis/web-vitals-element/issues/new).
+*I'd love to see more themes for the web vitals element box – the fancier the better!* If you're interested in contributing some fancy looks, please [open an issue](https://github.com/stefanjudis/web-vitals-element/issues/new).

 ## Code of conduct